Chirag

-Chirag (English: Light) is a 1969 Indian Bollywood film directed by Raj Khosla.
+Chirag (English: Lamp) is a 1969 Indian Bollywood film directed by Raj Khosla.
 The film stars Sunil Dutt and Asha Parekh in the lead roles.
 The film features the songs "Teri Aankhon Ke Siwa", sung separately by Mohammad Rafi and Lata Mangeshkar, which became quite popular, as well as "Mere Bichhade Sathi Sunta Ja" and "Chhayi Barakha Bahar", both sung by Lata Mangeshkar.
 Another song "Chirag Dil Ka Jalao", sung by Mohammad Rafi, was not featured in the film.
 The film performed well at the box office.